Overview

 What it does

-- Reviews — a separate
+- Reviews — a second, independent brain re-reviews every turn: a

 - Remembers — cross-session memory keyed to each project: rules learned from your feedback, past bugs and how they were resolved, facts you've told it.